 Litherland Settlers in United States in the 20th Century

 - George Litherland, aged 33, who landed in America from Birmingham, England, in 1911

 - Arthur Litherland, aged 18, who landed in America, in 1917

-- William Litherland, aged 29, who emigrated to the United States from Bispham, England, in 1918
+- William Litherland, aged 29, who immigrated to the United States from Bispham, England, in 1918

 - Edith Litherland, aged 43, who landed in America from Birmingham, England, in 1921

-- Dorothy Litherland, aged 21, who emigrated to America from Birmingham, England, in 1923
+- Dorothy Litherland, aged 21, who immigrated to America from Birmingham, England, in 1923

 Contemporary Notables of the name Litherland (post 1700)